 Providing better feedback

 Fair, effective, and actionable feedback is essential to a great employee experience and better performance.
-According to Betterworks’ 2023 State of Performance Enablement report, nearly half (49%) of employees are considering leaving their jobs because their manager is bad at giving feedback.
+According to Betterworks’ 2024 State of Performance Enablement report, 20% of employees don’t get regular conversations with their managers and 2 in 5 receive no peer feedback.
 Managers can struggle with feedback for many reasons, including insufficient training, time, or resources.
+In fact, our latest research revealed that nearly a quarter of managers say they have fewer 1:1s with direct reports and 17% spend less time on providing qualitative feedback.

-AI in performance management takes the pain and second-guessing out of delivering feedback that’s candid, supportive, and oriented toward actions and solutions.
+AI in performance management eliminates the pain and second-guessing associated with delivering candid, supportive, and action-oriented feedback.

 AI-powered performance management processes collect data from multiple sources for a fuller and unbiased picture of employee performance.
 Within Slack or Microsoft Teams, for example, AI tools can recognize when conversations include feedback or recognition and pull that interaction into the performance management platform to provide actionable suggestions that are personalized for each employee.